thewisemagician/simple-privacy-guide/04-e-mails-services.md

 Switch to a custom domain.
 Currently it's likely you are using a mail from an external mail provider.
 You can keep the mail provider but switch to your custom mail domain.
 I know it's sounds crazy and difficult to start (and you will have to pay a little bit) with this but it will simplify your life in the future.

-* Register a domain
+* Register a domain.
-* Point the MX entries to your current mail provider
+* Point the MX entries to your current mail provider (this is different for every provider/DNS setup, check the documentation of your provider and DNS service).
-* Start to change all your mails to your new domain
+* Start to change all your mails to your new domain.

 ## TLDR advanced: